Compliance Risk Management Program: A Healthcare Operator’s Build Guide

 A few specific places this approach pays for itself:

 - Risk analysis under HIPAA.
-OCR explained in its 2024 report that there is a continued need for HIPAA-regulated entities to improve compliance, that noncompliance with the HIPAA Rules is often identified, that many data breaches could have been prevented through proactive compliance rather than addressing security issues after exploitation, and that some of the most common areas of noncompliance were the risk analysis, risk management, information system activity review, audit controls, and person or entity authentication standards.
+OCR’s 2024 report to Congress states that “there is a continued need for HIPAA-regulated entities to improve compliance” and identifies risk analysis and risk management as top areas where entities fall short.
 An enterprise-wide risk analysis tied to remediation tickets is the single highest-yield piece of evidence you can have on hand.

 - Credentialing and exclusion screening.
 Primary source verification at hire, ongoing OIG LEIE and state Medicaid exclusion checks, and re-credentialing on cycle.
 One missed exclusion screen on a billing provider is an FCA case in waiting.